 In Native American culture, true wealth comes from sharing with others instead of amassing material wealth.
 The gesture of giving illustrates selflessness while it strengthens the community bond.
 The gesture is more important than the value of the gift.
 Now, that is something I want our boys to understand and embrace.

-This year we invited some other families to join in on the fun of our Giving Pow Wow.
+Last year, we invited some other families to join in on the fun of our Giving Pow Wow.
 All the kids cleaned out their closets of toys that were still in good shape and brought them to our volunteer fire station/community library wearing full Native American regalia.
 We sat in a circle around the treasures we would donate to a local charity and the festivities began.
 The children were given a history of pow wow’s and of the tribe’s from our area, that fulfilled history class for the day.
 Also, several of the children shared what they know about the Native American culture from sign language to the meaning of face paint colors.
 We then all held hands and prayed for the recipients of our gifts, that their lives would somehow be better from our act of generosity.

 Plan your Giving Pow Wow today and give your children a shared past that they can pass on to future generations, a tradition that embodies the qualities of the person you hope them to be.